 You flip a pancake when you see air bubbles pop and create holes on the surface of your pancakes.
 And the sides of pancakes are not raw anymore.

-Why are my pancake sticking to the pan?
+Why are my pancakes sticking to the pan?

 - You are using light bottom pan as opposed to heavy bottom ones.